rpicamera/360pano/README.md

   Reboot the mater pi.

-2. Install the rpi web cam interface
+2. Install the rpi web cam interface.
+The same as the slave pi.

   * _**TP**: connect RPi0W to your WiFi, open a browser, check the IP and input the http://rpi-ip/picam.
 If shown the live stream, it worded._